nestedsoftware/csrf/README.md

 ![CSRF Attack Fails in Chrome](chrome_does_not_allow_csrf_attack.png?raw=true "CSRF Attack Fails in Chrome")

 The Chrome browser will not submit cookies via a cross-origin request by default.
 To support cross-origin cookie submission, the cookies must be marked with SameSite=None and Secure attributes.
-This basic demonstration does currently work in Firefox, although they are also apparently looking at implementing this restriction in the future.
+This basic demonstration does currently work in Firefox (version used for this example is 82.0.3), although they are also apparently looking at implementing this restriction in the future.

 * To show that a normal form submission works: submit the form at `http://localhost:3000/form`
 * Next, to show that an unprotected cross-origin submission works, go to `http://127.0.0.1:8000/submit_form_xorigin_no_csrf_protection.html` (note: cookies don't distinguish different ports on the same domain, so this trick prevents clobbering the original cookie produced by the legitimate interaction with localhost)